kenmcmil/ivy/install.md

 If you want to run from the source tree for development purposes, do this instead:

-    $ export PYTHONPATH=~/lib/python2.7/site-packages:$PYTHONPATH
-    $ python setup.py develop --prefix=~
+    $ sudo python setup.py develop

-This installs Ivy into your home directory, so you don't need sudo.
-In fact, be careful *not* to use sudo when installing in your home directory, as the files will be owned by root.
-Also put the first command in your .profile script, so Python will find Ivy in the future.
+It's useful to do this in a Python virtual environment if you don't want to alter your current Python setup.

 See the [python documentation](https://docs.python.org/2/install/) for general instructions on installing python packages.